 Our sun is the originator of almost all energy on the planet, and by using solar panels, you’re simply cutting out the “middle-men.”

 The photovoltaic effect is a naturally occurring phenomenon where voltage and electrical current are created from exposure to light.

 Each solar panel contains photovoltaic (PV) cells.
 These cells convert photons into solar electricity by producing a direct current when sunlight hits the panels.
 But this is only the beginning.
 DC electricity can’t simply power your home.
 Some systems have one inverter for the entire setup or a microinverter for every panel.
 Either way, these inverters convert that direct current (DC) into alternating current (AC) to power your home.

 Your newly generated electricity then runs through your meter to power your appliances.
 It functions just like electricity would from your utility, but without all of the negative side effects on the environment.
 Even so, you’ll still be connected to the local grid so you can automatically use traditional power should the need arise.

 Staying connected to the grid comes with a few advantages, such as potential to share your clean energy and, if you don’t have a solar battery, tapping into traditional energy sources once the sun goes down.
 You might even be given a credit from your utility for sending your extra power to the grid.

-How much does it cost to install solar panels in Ireland?
+How much does it cost to install a Solar PV system in Ireland?